Claims for Passenger Injury and Damage to Luggage

 The Athens Convention

-The Department of Infrastructure, Regional Development and Cities (Infrastructure) conducted a consultation process to inform consideration of Australia's possible ratification of the Athens Convention relating to the Carriage of Passengers and their Luggage by Sea 1974, as amended by the 2002 Protocol (Athens Convention).
+In November 2017 the Department of Infrastructure conducted a consultation process to inform consideration of Australia’s possible accession to the Athens Convention relating to the Carriage of Passengers and their Luggage by Sea 1974, as amended by the 2002 Protocol (Athens Convention).

 - Discussion Paper: Carriage of Passengers and their Luggage by Sea PDF: 810 KB